jesusrp98/hamilton/README.md

 # Hamilton: Matrix Calculator

-Open source free matrix calculator app built with Android Studio, available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.chechu.hamilton).
+Open-source free matrix calculator app built with Android Studio, available in the [Google Play Store](https://play.google.com/store/apps/details?id=com.chechu.hamilton).

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Installing
+## Download & install

-Clone the repository with the clone command:
+First, clone the repository with the 'clone' command, or just download the zip.

 ```
-$ git clone
+$ git clone git@github.com:jesusrp98/hamilton.git
 ```

-Then download Android Studio from the [official website](https://developer.android.com/studio/index.html).
-Then unzip it and run the studio.sh in the bin folder:
+Then, download Android Studio from the [official website](https://developer.android.com/studio/index.html).
+Unzip it and run the studio.sh in the 'bin' folder, in order to install it:

 ```
 $ ./studio.sh